-The Holbrook Mortuary is part of a three-generation family owned and operated business since 1941.
+The Holbrook Mortuary is part of a three-generation family owned and operated business since 1960.
 The owner, John Holbrook, is the 5th child born to L. Dale and Beverly Holbrook.
-John earned his Eagle Scout Award and Duty to God Award, graduated from Olympus High School in 1977.
+John earned his Eagle Scout Award, graduated from Olympus High School in 1977.
 John graduated from Cyprus College of Mortuary Science with an Associate of Science Degree and a Mortuary Science Degree.
 John was awarded the Scholastic Achievement Award for scholastic excellence and the Roslin R. Ragsdale Award for outstanding student leadership.
 John married Sandy Cochran Holbrook in 1981.
 Sandy graduated from the University of Utah with a Bachelor of Science Degree in Accounting as well as a Master in Professional Accountancy from the University of Utah.
-They have four sons; Austin, who earned his Eagle Scout Award, served a mission to Portugal, graduated with a Bachelor of Science degree in Business Finance from Brigham Young University, currently working on his MBA degree at Cornell University in New York; Chad, earned his Eagle Scout Award, served a mission to Hong Kong, graduated from the University of Utah with a Business Finance degree; Hayden, who earned his Eagle Scout Award, served a mission to Japan, is working on his business degree at Brigham Young University; Logan who is attending the local schools and enjoying the community, scouting, and church programs.
+They have four sons; Austin, who earned his Eagle Scout Award, graduated from the University with a Bachelor of Science degree in Business Finance and also his MBA degree at Cornell University in New York; Chad, earned his Eagle Scout Award, graduated from the University with a Business Finance degree; Hayden, who earned his Eagle Scout Award, is working on his business degree at the University; Logan, who is attending the local schools and enjoying the community, scouting, and church programs.

 Eldon Barton graduated from the Mesa Community College Mortuary Science Program in 2007 with an Associate of Science Degree in Mortuary Science, receiving the Mu Sigma Alpha award for graduating at the top of his class.
 He has worked with the Holbrook family as a licensed mortician since graduating from college.
 He assists families with funeral and cremation arrangements, funerals, visitations, office management, and other areas in funeral management.